Krymancer/ppgecc-cg/README.md

 Make sure you have these dependencies installed before running the project.

+## Video Demonstration <a name="video-demonstration"></a>

+For a detailed demonstration of the project, please watch our video on YouTube:

 ## Team Members

 - José Ediberto do Nascimento Júnior - 433423